lukliz/transfer-learning-conv-ai/README.md

 - install the requirements in `requirements.txt` you will need `pytorch-pretrained-bert>0.6.2` which may be the latest git release
   - You may get an error where ignore is using log_dir instead of logdir.
 I used a hack to fix this, I'm sure there is a better way than editing ignite.
 - get data with `fetch_pushshift_data.py` (run overnight)
-- with a nvidia 2080 ti you can run with `python train.py --dataset_path ./data/reddit_threads --fp16 O2 --gradient_accumulation_steps 32 --train_batch_size 1 --valid_batch_size 1 --n_epochs 3`
+- with a nvidia 2080 ti you can run with `python -m ipdb train.py --dataset_path ./data/reddit_threads --fp16 O2 --gradient_accumulation_steps 32 --train_batch_size 1 --valid_batch_size 1 --n_epochs 3`
 - interact with `python interact.py --device cpu --dataset_path ./data/reddit_threads --model_checkpoint runs/Jul09_15-44-47_mjcdesktop/`

 If you want me to share the dataset and a pretrained model, just ask in the issues.
 I'm hesitant to do the work to share it if no one wants it.